-- ✅ PHP reset script- Suitable for users with server file management permissions, completed in 5 minutes
+- ✅ PHP Reset Script- Suitable for users with server file management permissions, completed in 5 minutes

-- ✅ Direct database modification- Reset password by executing SQL commands via phpMyAdmin
+- ✅ Direct Database Modification- Reset password by executing SQL commands via phpMyAdmin

-Method 1: Use a reset script to recover (Recommended)
+Method 1: Use Reset Script (Recommended)

 Operation Steps: